United Kingdom FlagFood & Agriculture

 Key Debt Capacity Drivers for Agriculture

-• 1Land ownership, quality, and values
+• 1Land ownership and quality

 Covenant Expectations for Agriculture in United Kingdom